georgemirandajr/georgemirandajr/Tutorials/R Studio Add-Ins Changed My Life.md

   sapply( subFolderNames, dir.create )
 }
 ```
 Again, this function is great, but to use it we must remember the function name and arguments.
 It may not sound so hard to remember these things, but over time you are likely to become overwhelmed as you build many useful tools for yourself and colleagues.
 Also, distributing this function is not easy.
-Without packaging it and publishing it somewhere, like Github, you would have to share the file via shared drives or email.
+Without packaging it and publishing it somewhere, like Github or CRAN, you would have to share the file via shared drives or email.

 ### 3. Add some templates

 Another great feature of addins is that you can add files in your package that can be used by your functions.
-This means that you can share data and templates!
+This means that you can share datasets and templates!

 In this example, I'll add some template files that I like to include in every project: `global.R` and an R markdown document called `Report_Template.Rmd`.
 The `global.R` file calls on my frequently used R packages, establishes variables to connect to my commonly used datasets, and calls on other scripts that will actually perform the analysis.
 The `Report_Template.Rmd` file is a vetted template for my output.
 You can add any files you want to include in your custom project folder, I'm just using these as examples.
 To add template files, create a folder in your package path at `inst/extdata` and copy your files there.